 CULTURAL & MAINTENANCE NEEDS: Monarda x ‘Judith’s Fancy Fuchsia’ thrives in full sun and moist fertile soil.
 Plants tolerate part sun, clay, heat and some drought.

 Plants bloom more vigorously if they are divided in spring or fall every 3-4 years.

 This cultivar is resistant to powdery mildew.
 Irrigation during drought and pruning to thin dense growth helps to enhance the resistance.

 The aromatic foliage is unpalatable to deer, rabbits and other herbivores.

-COMPANION & UNDERSTUDY PLANTS: Try pairing Monarda x ‘Peter’s Fancy Fuchsia’ with Echinacea purpurea ‘White Swan’, Hibiscus coccineus, Monarda fistulosa, Liatris spicata, Schizachyrium scoparium or Andropogon gerardii.
+COMPANION & UNDERSTUDY PLANTS: Try pairing Monarda x ‘Judith’s Fancy Fuchsia’ with Echinacea purpurea ‘White Swan’, Hibiscus coccineus, Monarda fistulosa, Liatris spicata, Schizachyrium scoparium or Andropogon gerardii.